-All Diverse Academies are required to have a published admission number.
+All DALP academies are required to have a published admission number.
 This is the number of pupils each school can admit.
 This is found on each academy website in their own admissions annex, for this school the PAN is 30.